k0001/k0001.github.com/articles/opaleye-sot.md

 rows and SQL tables is necessary in many cases, so we will work on that.

-We want to treat each table as a completely different entity and have the type-checker help us enforce that so that not even tables that have the same shape can be accidentally confused.
+We want to treat each table as a completely different entity and have the type-checker help us enforce it so that not even tables that have the same shape can be accidentally confused.
 But, as different as these tables might be, we want to be able to work with all of them in an uniform and lightweight manner.
 Accomplishing all of this will be our goal.